-NOTE - hello.tar also contains an example Makefile for this program which can be used in place of the command line compilation.
+NOTE - hello.tgz also contains an example makefile for this program which can be used in place of the command line compilation.
 Makefiles become especially important for programs that have more than one source file.
-The text of the example Makefile can also be viewed in the Appendix.
+The text of the example makefile can also be viewed in the Appendix.